mlandauer/thats-camping-elm/README.md

 [BrowserStack](https://www.browserstack.com) for supporting open-source projects, including That's Camping, with free access to their wonderful browser testing tools.

+The "That's Camping!" icon design by Gabriel Clark.

 ## Copyright & License

 Copyright Matthew Landauer.
 Licensed under the GPL v3.
 See LICENSE.md for more details.